PiotrSiatkowski/zustand-lite/README.md

 - Ability to specify equality function for extended getters.
 It's possible now, but requires to import hook from 'zustand' package, which is suboptimal **(available from version 3.0.0 with use() function or deep auto-generated selectors.
 Still no possible for custom getters)**.
+- Extend state option, to add additional state to the store than can be adjusted in setters and getters.
+- Higher order automatic devtools messages.

 ## 🧱 Built With